DoublePly/pi_projects/README.md

 # pi_projects
 A place to house all my raspberry pi project files.
-This inludes the use of the Sense Hat.